ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == Analytics ==
 After connecting a Google account, open the **Analytics** tab under SEO (`admin.php?page=gm2-seo&tab=analytics`).
 Line and bar charts powered by Chart.js display sessions, bounce rate and top search queries.
 Select an Analytics property and Search Console site on the **Connect Google Account** screen before viewing the charts.

+== Google Merchant Centre ==
+The plugin tracks real-time product updates for Google Merchant Centre.
+Price, availability and inventory changes are cached and exposed through the REST endpoint `/gm2/v1/gmc/realtime`.
+A front-end script polls this endpoint and dispatches a `gm2GmcRealtimeUpdate` event with the latest values.

+Configuration:
+1. Ensure the WordPress REST API is accessible on your site.
+2. Listen for the `gm2GmcRealtimeUpdate` event in custom scripts to react to updates.
+3. Use the `gm2_gmc_realtime_fields` filter to adjust which fields trigger updates.

 == Image Optimization ==
 Enter your compression API key and enable the service from the SEO &gt; Performance screen.